 FAI delegation meets with Irish MEPs in Brussels on development of Irish Football

-Representatives from the Football Association of Ireland (FAI) welcomed the opportunity to meet with cross-party representatives from the European Parliament on Wednesday to discuss the development of Irish Football and to explore what European Union funds may be utilised to support a stronger EA SPORTS League of Ireland Academy system.
+Representatives from the Football Association of Ireland (FAI) welcomed the opportunity to meet with cross-party representatives from the European Parliament to discuss the development of Irish Football and to explore what European Union funds may be utilised to support a stronger EA SPORTS League of Ireland Academy system.

 The FAI welcomed the opportunity to outline ambitious plans to develop Academies that focus on the holistic development of young players with a strong focus on education as well as football.